Shajia-Fatima/Parallel-Distributing-Computing-/Chapter-1/README.md

 This code generates two arrays of random floating-point numbers using NumPy, each with 1,000,000 elements.
 It performs element-wise addition of these arrays, leveraging NumPy's efficient internal parallelism.
 Finally, it measures and prints the computation time and the first 10 elements of the result.

 # 2.Message passing programming
+This MPI-based Python code demonstrates inter-process communication using mpi4py.
+It requires at least two processes: process 0 sends a dictionary containing personal data to process 1, while process 1 receives and prints it.
+Additional processes remain idle without performing any operations.

 # 3.Semaphore
 # 4.Serial&parallel